Stock Number: 14031

 Stock Number: 11405

 The true "Variegated Boston Fern" with long dramatic fronds, with the individual pinnae green, gold, or typically striped green and gold--remarkably beautiful, certainly rare.
-From Exotic Foliage Nursery, [PPAF?]--this "Tiger" requires very bright indirect light and adequate air movement to best display its completely ...
+From Exotic Foliage Nursery, has recently re-marketed this as "Tiger."
+Requires very bright indirect light and adequate air movement to best dis...

 Stock Number: 14035